 • Shred chicken: Place chicken onto plate and shred with 2 forks and set aside.

 • Make it creamy: Whisk in the milk and prepared mustard and blend with an immersion blender a bit.
 Or leave it as is.
-Add shredded chicken back in as well as a handful of chopped parsley.
-Enjoy!

 How to Make a Freezer Meal

-Do you like to plan ahead for busy weeknights or days when you don’t feel like cooking?
+Do you like to plan ahead for busy weeknights or days when you donโ€™t feel like cooking?
 Turn this chicken wild rice soup recipe into a freezer meal and have it ready when you are!

 • Slow cooker: In a large Ziploc bag, add all of the ingredients except water, milk, and parsley.
 Seal and freeze for up to 3 months.
-Thaw in the fridge for 24 hours and then cook on Low for 10 hours or on High for 6 hours with the recommended amount of water/broth.
+Thaw in the fridge for 24 hours and then cook on Low for 10 hours or on High for 6 hours with the recommended amount of water or broth.
 You can skip cooking the veggies before adding them to the bag.
 Either way, the soup is going to be delish.

 • After cooking: Remove the chicken and shred it with 2 forks.
 Blend the soup a bit with an immersion blender until desired consistency.
 Add chicken back in with the parsley.
 Stir and serve hot.